steffitan23/cubstart-website/static/media/hw6.b8389075103977f827be.md

 </br></br></br>

 # Submission
 To submit the homework folder, you have to zip it first.
+Make sure **not to include the "node_modules" folder**.

 **To zip a folder:**
 _**Windows:** Right-click the folder **hw6-skeleton**, select (or point to) Send to, and then select Compressed (zipped) folder._